Marley-C-Robinson-99/Classification-Project/README.md

 ## Data dictionary
 Target  | Description   | Data Type
 --|--|--
-placeholder_target    | indicates if a customer has fiber, if their tenure is less than ___ and they have churned.
-Created from the original churn, tenure and internet_service_id columns | int64
+has_churned    | indicates if a customer has churned | int64

 Categorical Features   | Description |    Data Type --|--|--